Intensity/ZeroTierOne/README.md

 Typing `make selftest` will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
 It's a good idea to try this on novel platforms or architectures.

+### Custom build from Docker (Alpine Linux 3.10)

+To build a `zerotier-one` static binary using Alpine Linux as a base, run:

+ - `docker build .`

+This creates the binary: `/usr/local/src/ZeroTierOne/zerotier-one`

+This artifact can be copied over to another host, and then the ZeroTier service can be started with `modprobe tun && zerotier-one -d`

 ### Running

 Running *zerotier-one* with -h will show help.